Exchange traded products (ETPs)

 There are many different types of exchange

 traded products, varying in risk and complexity.
-Seek financial
+Get financial

 advice if you are not sure if this type of investment is right for